Arbor Day: Kenya

+With the Kenyan government launching a campaign to plant 15 billion trees by 2032, they launched National Tree Growing Day with very aggressive targets for the number of trees to be planted.
+The first national public holiday was November 13, 2023.
+The second was May 10, 2024, with a goal to plant one billion trees in a single day.

 Korea

 North Korea marks "Tree Planting Day" on March 2, when people across the country plant trees.
 This day is considered to combine traditional Asian cultural values with the country's dominant Communist ideology.

 In South Korea, April 5, Singmogil or Sikmogil (식목일), the Arbor Day, was a public holiday until 2005.
 Even though Singmogil is no longer an official holiday, the day is still celebrated, with the South Korean public continuing to take part in tree-planting activities.

 Lesotho

 National Tree Planting Day is usually on March 21 depending on the lunar cycle.

 Luxembourg

 National Tree Planting Day is on the second Saturday in November.

 Malawi

 National Tree Planting Day is on the 2nd Monday of December.

 Mexico

 The Día del Árbol was established in Mexico in 1959 with President Adolfo López Mateos issuing a decree that it should be observed on the 2nd Thursday of July.

 Mongolia

 National Tree Planting Day is on the 2nd Saturday of May and October.
 The first National Tree Planting Day was celebrated May 8, 2010.